Red River of the North: Floods

 The Fargo-Moorhead "toll bridge" (a low-water crossing) during 2023 spring flood.
 The water level was at 29.5 ft, just below the threshold for a major flood.

 Floods happen in the Red River when the water level increases over the tops of riverbanks due to significant precipitation over the same area for long periods, in the forms of persistent thunderstorms, rain, or snow combined with spring snow melt and ice jam.
 Major floods in historic times include those of 1826, 1897, 1950, 1997, 2009, 2011, and there has been significant flooding many years in between.
 Geologists have found evidence of many other floods in prehistoric times of equal or greater size.
 These "paleofloods" are known from their effects on local landforms, and have been the subject of scholarly studies.
 After the disastrous 1950 flood, which resulted in extensive property damage and losses in Winnipeg, the province of Manitoba undertook flood prevention by constructing the Red River Floodway.
 Completed in 1968, it diverts floodwaters around the city to less settled areas farther down the river.
 Grand Forks, North Dakota, and East Grand Forks, Minnesota, suffered widespread destruction in the flood of 1997.
 75% of the population in the former city was evacuated, and all of the latter.
 Many of the residential areas along the rivers were inundated and all the homes had to be destroyed.
-Afterward, a massive flood protection project was undertaken to protect both cities.
+Afterward, the massive Fargo–Moorhead Area Diversion Project was undertaken to protect both cities.
 Atashi et al. study conducted spatial analyses of the Permanent Water Area (PWA) and Seasonal Water Area (SWA), revealing a specific vulnerable section near Grafton city, located between Grand Forks and Emerson, that is highly susceptible to severe floods.